Maik Nawrocki: Club career

 Nawrocki is a homegrown product of SV Werder Bremen's youth system, joining the club at the age of 5.
 He progressed to the reserve team playing in the Regionalliga Nord, and in February 2020 signed a professional contract with Werder Bremen.

 Nawrocki joined Warta Poznań on loan in February 2021 after the Regionalliga Nord was postponed.
 He played three times for Warta in the Ekstraklasa, scoring one goal.

 On 15 June 2021, it was announced that Nawrocki would be returning to Poland, joining reigning champions Legia Warsaw on loan for the 2021–22 season with an option to make the deal permanent.
 He joined Legia permanently on a three-year deal on 28 May 2022.

 On 26 July 2023, Scottish Premiership side Celtic announced the signing of Nawrocki on a five-year deal, for a fee reported to be over £4.3 million.
 He made ten appearances in his first season, before falling out of favour in the 2024-25 season due to the form of Liam Scales and Auston Trusty.
 On 16 March 2025, due to injuries to both Scales and Trusty, Nawrocki made a rare start in a 3–2 defeat to Rangers, earning praise from fans and manager Brendan Rodgers for his performance.

 Nawrocki was loaned out to Hannover 96 for the 2025–26 season with an option for a permanent transfer.

+Nawrocki joined French side Lens, who had placed second in Ligue 1 the previous season, on 18 July 2026.
+Having started in Lens' three opening games of the season, he suffered a complete anterior cruciate ligament rupture during a league match against RC Strasbourg on 29 August.